 Make a tray of egg bites, and you’ll have a protein-packed snack to pop in your mouth whenever hunger strikes!
-They’re easy to cook using a silicone mold and your Instant Pot (or electric pressure cooker).
+They’re easy to cook using a silicone mold and your Instant Pot, or electric pressure cooker.
+(New to the Instant Pot?
+Check out our post How To Use an Instant Pot: A First-Timer’s Guide.)

 Egg bites are just what they sound like—crustless, bite-sized, quiche-like rounds of eggs, cheese, and whatever mix-ins you want.
-They’re tasty, portable, and easy to eat.
+They’re tasty, portable, and easy to eat -- just like the version from Starbucks!
 What’s not to like?

 This recipe uses three large eggs to make seven egg bites, using this model of silicone mold.
 Searching “egg bite mold” on Amazon yields tons of results, and any of the similarly-shaped brands will work well.